benyoon2003/PlannerSystemApplication/code/README.txt

         this.example.addUser("Lucia");

-    To create an event, you must be a user in the system to which the event you create you are the host:
+    To create an event, you must be a user in the system to which the event you create you are the selectedUsername:
         this.example.createEvent("Ben", "OOD", "Snell", true
             , Day.Monday, 1800, Day.Wednesday, 1800, List.of("Nico"));
-    ***Notice that the host is not in the invitee list, this design choice was made because it doesn't make sense from the users perspective to invite yourself.
+    ***Notice that the selectedUsername is not in the invitee list, this design choice was made because it doesn't make sense from the users perspective to invite yourself.
-    But in the event object the event puts the host in the front of the list of people attending.
+    But in the event object the event puts the selectedUsername in the front of the list of people attending.
     ***Another thing to take note of is that createEvent will throw an exception if a user in the invitee list does not exist.